danielkaczmarczyk/dk-cs-notes/linux_command_line_william_shotts/ch_5.md

 `cd [-L|[-P[-e]]] [dir]` means:

 The `ls` command can be followed optionally by either a `-L` or a `-P` and further if the `-P` option is specified, the `-e` option may also be included folllowed by the optional argument `dir`.

+- Man pages are organised by sections!

+- use `;` to separate commands on single line